Warbo/writing/Bucketing/notes.md

 Recurrent clustering doesn't work.
 We need to come up with a different narrative...

-Bucketing does seem to offer a tradeoff between time and available output.
+Clustering does seem to offer a tradeoff between time and available output.

 We could include the median running times for different sizes.
 What should we use for the variation?
 Median Absolute Deviation?
 Problem is, our cutoffs make